-Why and How Enhancing Colors In Nature Photography (Part I)
+Why and How Enhancing Colors In Nature Photography - Part 1

 The colors in a photo have a strong impact on the emotions which the photo conveys.
 Fortunately, all kinds of colors are present in nature.
 They can appear through natural or artificial light, with or without filters.
 They create perspective and affect the height and depth of the image.
 A palette limited to one or two colors creates a sense of grandeur and immensity.
 Conversely, a profusion of colors returns the emphasis to the main subject of the photo.

 Processing is an important step in enhancing the colors in nature photographs and changing either their saturation or their brightness.
 But these specific treatments require careful work, which is time-consuming.
 It is crucial to emphasize the colors without distorting the photos.
 The photographer must preserve the natural appearance of the scenes and of animals’ coats or feathers.
-Often, when we show our photographs to other photographers who went to the same place that we did, they tell us that we were not in the same place or that the lighting was different when they were there.
+Often, when I show my photographs to other photographers who went to the same place that I did, they me that I was not in the same place or that the lighting was different when they were there.
 This is because of the art of creating pictures.